 Node Execution

 After startup completes, each node enters its main event loop.
-The loop processes incoming messages, computes how far it can safely advance in logical time, and fires reactions when it is safe to do so.
+The loop processes incoming messages, recomputes STAT from upstream ENT updates, and fires reactions when it is safe to do so.

 while True: